 The officer should take charge of the communication link between the mooring deck and the bridge.
 All communications should identify the vessel to ensure that no misunderstandings occur when other vessels communicate on the same radio frequency.
-Accurate reporting to the bridge is essential, with instructions from the bridge acknowledged, repeated and then confirmed once actioned.
+Accurate reporting to the bridge is essential, with instructions from the bridge acknowledged. repeated and then confirmed once actioned.
 The bridge must also be advised when all ropes, be they moorings or tugs lines, are clear of the water and main engines and thrusters can be used.

-Additionally, there must be a clear

-communication line between the

-mooring officer and the linesman, and

-parities must always maintain visual

-contact during the operations.
-There

-should be one linesman who is clearly

-identifiable as the contact point to which

-visible/hand signals are communicated.anchor needs to be a

-should be used whe

-are handled due to t

-injury from broken w

-permission has beer

-the bridge, mooring

-illuminated at night.
+Additionally, there must be a clear communication line between the mooring officer and the linesman, and parities must always maintain visual contact during the operations.
+There should be one linesman who is clearly identifiable as the contact point to which visible/hand signals are communicated.
 The mooring officer should not get involved in the physical mooring activities but should maintain an overview of the operation.
 Keeping a sharp lookout for potential hazards should be considered an integral part of the mooring officer's duty.

 The officer should also ensure that the mooring party wears correct personal protective equipment in line with the requirements of the vessel's SMS, which will include, as a minimum, safety helmets (with chinstraps secured), appropriate footwear, and high visibility clothing which will not become entangled during mooring operations.
 Safety goggles should be available if an anchor needs to be used, and gloves should be used whenever wire ropes are handled due to the danger of injury from broken wires.
-Provided permission has been obtained from the bridge, mooring decks should be The mooring officer should alert shore personnel before a heaving line is thrown and warn the mooring party when it is about to be thrown back to the ship.
+Provided permission has been obtained from the bridge, mooring decks should be illuminated at night.

+The mooring officer should alert shore personnel before a heaving line is thrown and warn the mooring party when it is about to be thrown back to the ship.
 Being hit by the end of a heaving line can cause serious injury, and the "monkey's fist" should only be made of rope and never be formed around a heavy weight.